-- Administration Server - Administration Console, from the Environments>Machines>Configuration>Node Manager page.
+- Administration Server

+- Administration Console, from the Environments→Machines→Configuration→Node Manager page.

 - JMX utilities

-For example, you can create JMX utilities that talk to the admin server and perform operations on the ServerLifeCycleRuntimeMBean which in turn uses Node Manager internal to perform operations on the For more information about JMX, see Developing Custom Management Utilities with JMX.
+For example, you can create JMX utilities that talk to the Administration Server and perform operations on the ServerLifeCycleRuntimeMBean which in turn uses Node Manager internally to perform operations.
+For more information about JMX, see Developing Custom Management Utilities with JMX.

-- WLST commands and scripts-WLST offline serves as a Node Manager command-line interface that can run in the absence of a running Administration Server.
-You can use WLST commands to start, stop, and monitor a server instance without connecting to an Administration Server.
+• WLST commands and scripts-WLST offline serves as a Node Manager command-line interface that can run in the absence of a running Administration Server.
+You can use

+WLST commands to start, stop, and monitor a server instance without connecting to an Administration Server.
 Starting the Administration Server is the main purpose of the stand-alone client.
-However, you can also use it to: - Stop a server instance that was started by Node Manager. - Start a Managed Server. - Access the contents of a Node Manager log file. - Obtain server status for a server that was started with Node Manager. - Retrieve the contents of server output log.
+However, you can also use WLST to:

+- Stop a server instance that was started by Node Manager. - Start a Managed Server. - Access the contents of a Node Manager log file. - Obtain server status for a server that was started with Node Manager. - Retrieve the contents of server output log.

-For more information on using WLST and Node Manager to control servers, see "Using Node Manager to Control Servers."
+For more information on using WLST and Node Manager to control servers, see "Using Node Manager to Control Servers" on page 6-5.